 Your Captions Workflow in Adobe Premiere Pro

-In a nutshell, this is a short — or not so short — guide to adding captions and subtitles to your videos using Adobe Premiere Pro.
-Regardless of sidecar files, encoding captions, or burning subtitles into the video, you can achieve it all with this program.
+In a nutshell, this is a short — or not so short — guide to adding Adobe Premiere Pro subtitles and captions.
+Regardless of whether you’re using sidecar files, encoding captions, or burning subtitles into the video, you can achieve it all with this program.

 While Rev is definitely ready to take on your subtitle needs, it still pays to know how to work Premiere Pro for yourself.